- May 28, 2025

 “Tons of crunchy decisions to ponder in the meta city layer, as well as the tactical combats that cleverly merge light positioning and auto-battler-adjacent mechanics into the classic deckbuilder formula.”

-“The gameplay was already fun and satisfying but you could almost rinse and repeat the same tactics over and over which made the gameplay too repetitive.”
+“The gameplay was already fun and satisfying but you could almost rinse repeat the same tactics over and over which made the gameplay too repetitive.”

-“Game was good but an update introduced a phase system to 'help new players' and just changed the gameplay to be very linear and boring.”
+“Game was good but an update introduced a phase system to "help new players" and just changed the gameplay to be very linear and boring.”

 Frequently Asked Questions

 As We Descend is a tactical role playing game with medieval, post-apocalyptic and historical themes.
+Common tags for As We Descend include turn-based, indie, roguelite, deckbuilding, dystopian and others.

 As We Descend is available on PC and Windows.